Maximilian Müger

 Maximilian Müger (born 21 January 1993 in Langen) is a German politician serving as a member of the Landtag of Hesse since 2024.
 From 2013 to 2024, he was a member of the Alternative for Germany.
+On September 6, 2024, Müger left the AfD and the AfD parliamentary group and has since been an independent member of the state parliament.